skkmaths/claw/cpp/triangles/README.md

 ## How to run

+$ make clean
 $ gmsh -2 meshfile.geo -o mesh.msh

-$ make clean

 $ make
 $ ./main

+Solutions are saved in ./sol directory.
+You can visualize using ViSiT or Paraview